kletobias/kletobias.github.io/_posts/2022-01-11-google-search-operators.md

 <br>
 <br>
-The option 'without any quotes', might work, if what someone is searching, is a topic that generally is well separated from other topics.
+The option 'without any quotation marks', might work, if what someone is searching, is a topic that generally is well separated from other topics.
 This is close to what is called a partition in Mathematics, a set whose intersections with other sets are all empty.<br>
 In reality, especially when using a search engine like google, that is rarely the case.
 In the image below one can see that there are roughly 23 million results for the query without any quotations.
 The top result, in this instance,